Hcnaeg/Hcnaeg.github.io/_pages/about.md

 ---

 ## About Me
-I am a final-year master student at [Nanjing University](https://www.nju.edu.cn/en/), advised by [Prof. Gong Cheng](http://ws.nju.edu.cn/~gcheng).
+I am a final-year Master's student at [Nanjing University](https://www.nju.edu.cn/en/), where I am fortunate to be advised by [Prof. Gong Cheng](http://ws.nju.edu.cn/~gcheng).
+I earned my Bachelor's degree from [Nanjing University](https://www.nju.edu.cn/en/) in 2022.
+Recently, I completed a research internship at The University of North Carolina at Chapel Hill under the guidance of [Prof. Tianlong Chen](https://tianlong-chen.github.io/).

-My research focuses on large language models, multimodal learning, and data mining.
+My research interests lie in large language models, multimodal learning, and data mining.
 Currently, I am working on enhancing multimodal large language models, specifically tackling challenges in adapting to varied image resolutions.
 I have previously contributed to projects on recommender systems and dataset retrieval, utilizing knowledge graphs and information retrieval techniques.
 I am always open to exploring new ideas and research directions.

-I earned my Bachelor's degree from [Nanjing University](https://www.nju.edu.cn/en/) in 2022.

 **I am actively seeking a PhD position starting in Fall 2025!**
 <!-- Feel free to reach out to me if you're interested in my research. -->